Amour (2012 film)

-Amour ([a.muʁ]; French: "Love") is a 2012 French-language romantic drama film written and directed by the Austrian filmmaker Michael Haneke, starring Jean-Louis Trintignant, Emmanuelle Riva and Isabelle Huppert.
+Amour ([a.muʁ]; French: "Love") is a 2012 French romantic tragedy film written and directed by Michael Haneke, starring Jean-Louis Trintignant, Emmanuelle Riva and Isabelle Huppert.
 The narrative focuses on an elderly couple, Anne and Georges, who are retired music teachers with a daughter who lives abroad.
-Anne has a stroke that paralyses the right side of her body.
-The film is a co-production among the French, German, and Austrian companies Les Films du Losange, X-Filme Creative Pool, and Wega Film.
+One morning during breakfast, Anne has a stroke, and the ensuing complications reshape their lives.
+The film is an international co-production among the French, German, and Austrian companies Les Films du Losange, X Filme Creative Pool, and Wega Film.